 Asian Centre Auditorium, 1871 West Mall, Vancouver

 Free & open to the public.
-Registration required.
+Click here to register.

 Britain was woefully equipped in terms of Japanese language expertise in December 1941, in spite of earlier efforts to alert the government to the need to start training people to speak and read Japanese.
 Undergraduates with a talent for languages were lured into emergency language courses at Bedford, Bletchley Park and SOAS and learnt a very particular kind of Japanese that was useful for the war effort.
 Teachers were a problem, but the shortage of native speakers was made good by three Canadians of Japanese descent who spent the war training Britons in London.
 Those who ended up in Bletchley Park ended up reading the dispatches of Japanese diplomats in Europe, including those of the remarkable Oshima Hiroshi, long-serving ambassador in Berlin.
 His dispatches were invaluable in the struggle with Nazi Germany but they also had a lot to say about the Soviet Union.
 Oshima died in 1975, not knowing that his mail had been read throughout the war.